syncthing/docs/rest/system-resume-post.rst

 POST /rest/system/resume
 ========================

-Resume the given device.
+Resume the given device or all devices.

-Takes the mandatory ``device`` parameter and returns status 200 and no content upon success, or status 500 and a plain text error on failure.
+Takes the optional parameter ``device`` (device string).
+When ommitted, resumes all devices.
+Returns status 200 and no content upon success, or status 500 and a plain text error on failure.